MicolGiannelli19/Mail-cs50-project3/README.md

 Concepts learned, Using a conbination of django and Javasctipt:
  - Using asychrounous javascript to only dynamically load the information when it is needed

+- Find out how to clear databases with django
+- todo: sort out the history thing so you can go back to the right place